tlamadon/bipartitepandas/docs/source/internal.rst

 Overview
 ---------

-The main BipartitePandas API is split into eight classes, three of which are base classes and one of which is for simulating bipartite data.
+The main BipartitePandas API is split into eleven classes, four of which are base classes and one of which is for simulating bipartite data.
 It also has two modules for clustering: one for computing measures and one for grouping on measures.
 BipartitePandas is canonically imported using

   .. code-block:: python